 Once you’ve cultivated a sense of calm and peace in your Safe Place, you’re ready to meet your Wise Guide to access your intuitive wisdom.

 For aboriginal healers, the Wise Guide’s words are a communication from the Spirit World.
 Some people are sure, when they meet their Guides, that they are contacting a Higher Power.
-Most scientific researchers believe the Wise Guide is an Inner Guide, a manifestation of our own unconscious wisdom, the creative right hemisphere of our brain, our intuition.
+Most scientific researchers believe the Wise Guide is an Inner Guide, a manifestation of our own unconscious wisdom, our intuition.
 Set aside twenty or thirty minutes for visiting your Safe Place and meeting your Wise Guide.

 This experiment with drawings builds on the relaxed awareness that concentrative meditations—like Soft Belly—help to cultivate.
-Drawings are one of the simplest, most reliable ways to bypass the fears that arise from our amygdala and the hope-limiting doubts of our “rational” left hemisphere.
-They give us immediate access to the right brain’s intuitive wisdom.
+Drawings are one of the simplest, most reliable ways to bypass the fears that arise from our amygdala and the hope-limiting doubts stemming from our inclination to rationalize everything.
+They give us immediate access to our own intuitive wisdom.

 In this module, we’ll do three Drawings.
 All you need is three sheets of blank paper—8 1/2″ by 11″ is fine—and crayons or magic markers.